niller-g/mlops/reports/README.md

 > *code and even if we were then...*
 >
 > Answer:

 Our coverage hovers around 70%.
 We’re focusing heavily on data utilities and core model logic, so the uncovered lines are mostly edge cases or some Docker/CLI code.
 Even if we reached 100% coverage, that wouldn’t guarantee a bug-free codebase—coverage only tells us whether each line was executed, not whether we tested all logical pathways or performance edge cases.
 Real-world issues (like concurrency, unexpected data drift, or misconfiguration) can still pop up even if every line gets run in tests.
 That said, pushing coverage higher does reduce the risk of regressions.
 Our goal is to strike a balance between thorough testing of important parts (like data transformations and model forward passes) without letting coverage targets overshadow actual usage scenarios.

---- question 8 fill here ---

 ### Question 9